MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 * Setup Scheduler - (It would be cool if this could be done in a script in case we ever need it on a new machine) -Before we Create the Task We Need a way of checking if an activity exists on FitBit For the current day; this is to prevent the creation of duplicate data - especially when refreshing the token
 	 -https://dev.fitbit.com/build/reference/web-api/activity/get-activity-log-list/  consider using this to check if we have already uploaded an activity for yesterday

+### 05/27/2022
+* Next: Consider Deserializing /ActivitiesList Response into strongly typed object so we can read the propeties and dates easily
+* Next: Figure out where all the debug logging is coming from